grame-cncm/faustdoc/src/manual/syntax.md

 #### `atan2` Primitive

 The arc tangent of 2 signals can be expressed as `atan2` in Faust.
+Its arguments are promoted to *float*.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{atan2f}(x_{1}(t), x_{2}(t))\)